 Skills for college: Preparing for college goes beyond academic preparation.
-It includes skills for socialization, independence, self-advocacy, and more.
-UCCS's Office of Inclusive Service has developed a Top 10 Tips Sheet related to how to prepare for college while in high school.
+It includes skills for socialization, independence, self-advocacy, using assistive technology, managing money, connecting with adult service agencies, and more.
+UCCS's Office of Inclusive Service has a Top 10 Tips Sheet which gives specific activity ideas to help your student develop the skills for college.
 Download Top 10 Tip Sheet.

 Talking about college: Talking to your child about college can make a big impact.
 It's possible your child might not know college is an option for them.
 Or, they might be thinking about college, but haven't shared that desire with anyone.
 Having an open conversation about college is a great place to start!
 If you're not sure how to start the conversation, we have a page designed for prospective students.
 Consider checking it out in tandem with your prospective student.

 Including college in the IEP: If your child desires to go to college, this should be part of their individualized education plan (IEP).
 Beyond including college as a goal, talk to your student's team about specific goals that will help your student prepare for college.
 Inclusive higher education might be new to your child's teacher or case manager.
 You might have a little educating to do with them, but hopefully our resources will help - you're welcome to share anything you find on this site that might be helpful.